dantefernando/dantefernando/README.md

 # Hey, my name is Dante :)

-High school student studying Computer Science.
-Right now I'm learning Python and developing several small projects.
+Student studying Engineering at the University of Western Ontario.
 In the future I'm looking into learning Web Development and other languages such as JavaScript and C++.

 - 🌱 I’m currently learning: **Python and Java**